timholds/Graph-Embeddings/README.md

 ### Data source
 For now, we are working with the publication metadata released by the [Open Academic Graph project](https://www.openacademic.ai/oag/).
 This is a joining of the [Microsoft Academic Graph](https://www.microsoft.com/en-us/research/project/microsoft-academic-graph/) and [AMiner database](https://aminer.org/).

+### Version control
+Git, obviously.
+As our team scales, leveraging proper best practices will become increasingly important.
+Please submit issues for new features and bugs, create branches when working on issues, and submit pull requests for merging back into master so everyone is synchronized.